mica-development/mica-tutorials/README.md

 6. Choose the **main** branch
 7. Select your preferred machine type (2-core is sufficient for learning)
 8. Wait for the codespace to initialize
-9. Your codespace is ready!
+9. Your codespace is ready.

 ---